FresherKevin/jenkins/README.md

 # jenkins
-use the jenkins to complete the project
+use the jenkins to test the project